Markeljan/mintai/README.md

 # Mintai

-Mintbase template with stabiulity.ai minting
+Mintbase template with to generate Stability.ai images and mint them to Near instantly.

 ## Getting Started